urfdvw/CircuitPython-online-IDE-for-classes/README.md

-# CircuitPython online IDE for class
+# CircuitPython online IDE for classes

 This project provides (almost) the same online ide as the [Cpy online IDE](https://github.com/urfdvw/CircuitPython-online-IDE).
 However, in this project, teaching functions are provided: